Sports in the Tampa Bay area: Basketball

-The Tampa Bay Titans play in The Basketball League (TBL).
-Their home games are played at Pasco–Hernando State College.
-The team's owner, Bassel Harfouch, is also the team's leading scorer.

-The St. Pete Tide and the Tampa Gunners play in the Florida Basketball Association (FBA).
-The Tide's home games are played at St. Petersburg Catholic High School, and the Gunners are a travel team.
+The Tampa Bay area does not have a professional basketball team.
+The Orlando Magic are the closest NBA team to the area, 85 miles east.
 The Toronto Raptors of the National Basketball Association (NBA) played all their home games in 2020–21 at Amalie Arena due to travel restrictions brought on by the Canadian government in response to the COVID-19 pandemic hitting Canada, especially with a spike of cases in the Toronto area.

+The Tampa Bay Titans played in The Basketball League (TBL) from 2019-2022.
+Their home games were played at Pasco–Hernando State College.
+The team's owner, Bassel Harfouch, was also the team's leading scorer.

+The St. Pete Tide and the Tampa Gunners played in the Florida Basketball Association (FBA).
+The Tide's home games were played at St. Petersburg Catholic High School, and the Gunners were a travel team.

 Other minor league sports

 Defunct major sports franchises

-Over the years, the Tampa Bay area was home to several professional sports franchises that eventually folded, including many short-lived minor league teams.
+Over the years, the Tampa Bay area was home to several professional sports franchises that eventually folded or relocated, including many short-lived minor league teams.
 Major and notable minor sports teams included: